 - Mix and match patterns

-- Use natural elements that can be turned into compost
+- Pick natural elements that can be turned into compost

 - Use a wine bottle coaster to protect linens and keep a wine opener handy

-Be sure to follow Thistle Key Lane on Pinterest.
-The boards are updated daily with seasonal inspiration just for you.
+Be sure to follow Thistle Key Lane on Pinterest, and the up to date boards of seasonal inspiration your going to love.

 Thank you so much for stopping by today.
 Did you find ideas that you can use?
 I hope you will have fun planning your Thanksgiving table.